ceztko/CodeBinder/README.txt

 Options:
-  -p, --project=VALUE        The project to be converted -s, --solution=VALUE       The solution to be converted -d, --definition=VALUE     Preprocessor definition to be removed during
+  -p, --project=VALUE        The project to be converted -s, --solution=VALUE       The solution to be converted -d, --nodef=VALUE          Preprocessor definition to be removed during
                                conversion
   -n, --namespace=VALUE      The base namespace of the converted project -l, --language=VALUE       The target language for the conversion